Terms of Reference – Audit Committee

 The Committee is authorised to:

-5.1 to carry out any investigation relevant to its terms of reference.
+5.1 carry out any investigation relevant to its terms of reference.

 5.3 seek any information it reasonably requires from a representative of any third-party service provider in order to perform its duties;